Tunisia PM will reshuffle cabinet amid row with moderate Islamist Ennahda party | Politics

-Ennahdha said on Monday that it seeks a new government, adding that the government of Fakhfkah had lost credibility due to an alleged suspicion of conflicts of interest involving prime minister.
+Ennahda said on Monday that it seeks a new government, adding that the government of Fakhfakh had lost credibility due to an alleged suspicion of conflicts of interest involving prime minister.

 - READ MORE ON: